enkidevs/curriculum/Python/Core/the-import-statement.md

 ---
 ## Revision

-Waht is a search path?
+What is a search path?
 ???

 * A list of directories.